RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     ##         0         0         0         0         0         0         0         0
     ##  meal.cal   wt.loss
     ##         0         0

+Ok, great!
+There are no NA values in our data2, our tidy dataset.
+Let’s now work on changing the variable classes to its appropriate class and let’s get rid of the first column since it doesnt provide any crucial details.

 ``` r
 #creat list of variable names into a object